-Qantas sure has been getting creative when it comes to generating revenue without flying, ranging from selling care packages, to selling bar carts, to selling flights to nowhere.
+Qantas sure has been getting creative when it comes to generating revenue without flying, ranging from selling care packages, to selling bar carts, to selling flights to nowhere and somewhere.
 However, I’d argue that this is possibly the most outlandish concept yet…

 Qantas now selling leisure wear